ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 We can get the code using `frame.code_context`.

-Once we have the code, we can use the `ast` module to check if we're in the valid use case:
+Once we have the code, we can use the `ast` module to check if we're on the valid use case:

 {% highlight python %}